Skip to main content

 python yes 3.13 3.12, 3.13, 3.14

-Tools marked "DEFAULT: yes" are included automatically when you add the addon.
+Tools marked "DEFAULT: yes" are included automatically when you set the addon.
 Tools marked "no" must be explicitly listed in your aibox.toml to be installed.